StrongKey/FIDO-Server/docs/Installation_Guide_Linux_Scripted.md

+**This document first explains the installation of the StrongKey FIDO Server using a script and default settings, then describes the (manual, more customizeable process below)[#unscripted].

 # Prerequisites

 A  _fully qualified domain name (FQDN)_  for a hostname with either DNS or local hostfile entry in  _/etc/hosts_  that can resolve the hostname.
 It is very important to have a hostname that is at least TLD+1 (i.e.  [acme.com](http://acme.com),  [example.org](http://example.org), etc) otherwise FIDO functionality may not work.